Integrating Market Systems Development and the Graduation Approach in Uganda

 Developments

-The SMILES project, implemented in Uganda’s Kyaka II and Kyangwali refugee settlements, offers an opportunity to explore how integrating market systems development (MSD) and the graduation approach can potentially improve the livelihoods of ultra-poor refugee and host-community households.
+The SMILES project, implemented in Uganda’s Kyaka II and Kyangwali refugee settlements and surrounding host communities in Kyegegwa and Kikuube districts, offers an opportunity to explore how integrating market systems development (MSD) and the graduation approach can potentially improve the livelihoods of extremely poor refugee and host-community households.
 In this article—the first in a SMILES Learning Series that will analyze the key findings, challenges, and broader implications of this integrated approach—we provide initial insights on the Graduation + MSD Integration model as the five-year project comes to the end of its second year.

 Photo: The AVSI Foundation